BaseMax/github-actions-tehlug/presentation.md

 # **GitHub Actions != CI/CD**

-Automate your workflow from idea to production
+GitHub Actions is often viewed primarily as a CI/CD tool, It can automate all sorts of tasks throughout the software development lifecycle, from ideation to production and even beyond.

 ---